kirahman2/salarypredictionportfolio/README.md

 ![alt text](https://github.com/kirahman2/salarypredictionportfolio/blob/master/Images/salary_compid_.png)

 Looking a bit deeper, within each company id group, there were variations in earnings by job title, degree, major and industry.
-In the example below you can see the slight different in the mean value, but even more obvious, are the outliers.
+In the example below you can see the slight different in the mean value.
+The mean salary of Comp19 is 123.9 and for Comp37, 124.2.
+What's even more obvious are the outliers, which can influence our predictions.

 ![alt text](https://github.com/kirahman2/salarypredictionportfolio/blob/master/Images/salary__comp19.png)
 ![alt text](https://github.com/kirahman2/salarypredictionportfolio/blob/master/Images/salary__comp37.png)